• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 Held in the Russian concentration camp Kozelsk, managed by the genocidal NKVD organization.

-From there, on 23.12.1939, deported – in a group of 41 prisoners, including nine priests – to the Ostashkov concentration camp, also administered by the NKVD (where was brought on 29.12.1939 – prob. via Moscow, and Butyrki prison).
+From there, on 23.12.1939, deported — in a group of 41 prisoners, including nine priests — to the Ostashkov concentration camp, also administered by the NKVD (where was brought on 29.12.1939, prob. via Moscow and Butyrki prison).

 On 21–23.04.1940, on the basis of the NKVD list drawn up in Moscow, sent to the disposal of the head of the NKVD Directorate of the Kalinin Region (today Tver).

-His name is on the NKVD Export List No. 038/3 of 20.04.1940, item 53 (case number 3671).
-Murdered by the NKVD in the building of the NKVD Regional Directorate in Tver.
+His name is on the NKVD Deportation List No. 038/3 of 20.04.1940, item 53 (case number 3671).

 The body was thrown into the death pit in Mednoye.